MaruthiMohanReddyPutha/Distributed-Systems/README.md

 ### PA2B
 * This folder contains a group messenger android application that provides FIFO and TOTAL ordering guarantee of the messages.

+#### IMPORTANT NOTE:
+The initialization and port redirection scripts in Python have been provided by Prof. Dr. Steve Ko.
+And more description about the projects in Distributed Systems course can be found at: https://www.cse.buffalo.edu//~stevko/courses/cse486/spring17/pas.html